A New Treatise on Aids to Administration: Impact and evaluations

 Some Chinese scholars described Hong's New Treatise on Government as "the first vision of the advanced Chinese to develop capitalism in China".
 However, one scholar argued that this conclusion did not correspond to historical facts.
-He said that although Hong knew something about the West, he was still an old-fashioned literati (旧式文人) at heart and lacked the spirit of practical work, and the book he wrote lacked the possibility of practical operation, which could not save the Taiping Heavenly Kingdom or China.
+He said that although Hong knew something about the West, he was still an old-fashioned literatus (旧式文人) at heart and lacked the spirit of practical work, and the book he wrote lacked the possibility of practical operation, which could not save the Taiping Heavenly Kingdom or China.